Physician Assistant

 Payment of Tuition and Fees

 All charges are due and payable on or before the registration date for each quarter.
 Circumstances which prevent a student from adhering to these dates should be discussed with the financial aid office.
 Students attending school under grants and/or loans should confer with the financial aid office concerning payment of fees.
 Students attending school under the G.I.
 Bill may discuss payment of school fees with the Director of Financial Aid.
-Failure to make proper payments, unless otherwise cleared with the financial aid office, will result in dismissal from the university.
+Failure to make proper payments, unless otherwise cleared by the financial aid office, will result in dismissal from the university.
 Grades will not be issued, degrees granted, or academic transcripts furnished until all financial obligations have been satisfied and all university property returned.
 For refund policies, please see the academic catalog HERE.

 Policies and procedures for student withdrawal, refunds of tuition and fees, policies that limit or prevent students from working during the program and policies and procedures for processing student grievances can be found in the South University catalog.